BEST PRACTICES

 Line Charts are great when you want to visualize patterns over a longer period of time and compare data to a previous period.
 The Line Chart visualization is familiar to most people and can, therefore, be easily interpreted.

-Bar Charts are similar to Line Charts, but they really prove valuable when you want to compare different Dimensions to each other.
-All Charts in Databox have a time series as the x-axis.
-For Attributed Metrics, Bar Charts allow you to change the x-axis to display each Dimension as an individual bar instead.
-This is a great way to proportionately analyze your data.
+Bar Charts are similar to Line Charts, but they really prove valuable when you want to compare different Dimensions to each other as you can compare the sizes and the distribution between them.

 Pie Chart vs Table